-The COVID-19 pandemic and related measures have resulted in significant disruption that has negatively impacted and may in the future negatively impact our business.
-We experienced temporary closures and reduced capacity in the third quarter of fiscal year 2020 as we temporarily closed three of our fulfillment centers as we responded to the pandemic.
+The COVID-19 pandemic and related measures resulted in significant disruption that negatively impacted and may in the future negatively impact our business.
+We experienced reduced capacity in the third quarter of fiscal year 2020 as we temporarily closed three of our fulfillment centers as we responded to the pandemic.
 We allowed employees to opt-in to work, provided them with four weeks of flexible paid time off, and implemented additional safety protocols.
 These efforts resulted in significantly less capacity in our fulfillment centers during the third quarter of fiscal year 2020, which resulted in delayed Fix shipments, a significant Fix backlog, delayed inventory and return processing, extended wait times for clients, and inventory management challenges.
 We also experienced intermittent and temporary closures in fiscal year 2021 and increases of COVID-19 cases in our fulfillment centers in connection with the increases of cases caused by both the Delta and Omicron variants.
 These increases in cases negatively affected operations at our fulfillment centers and any future surges in cases may negatively affect our operations in the future.
 Additionally, in fiscal year 2021, we experienced difficulty hiring employees in our fulfillment centers, which we attributed to both COVID-19 concerns and to increased competition and rising wages for eCommerce fulfillment center workers.
 Future capacity constraints in our fulfillment centers could cause delayed Fix shipments, delayed inventory and return processing, and inventory management challenges.

-The duration of the pandemic's remains uncertain.
-It will depend on factors such as the length of time the pandemic; the impact of variants that may emerge; the availability of vaccines in different parts of the world; the vaccine rates among the population; the efficacy of the COVID-19 vaccines against variants that may emerge; the response by governmental bodies to reinstate mandated business closures, orders to "shelter in place," and travel and transportation restrictions in the event of additional surges; the impact of the pandemic on the economy and consumer behavior, including the impacts of any recession or inflationary pressures resulting from the pandemic; and the effect on our clients, employees, vendors, and other partners.
+The duration of the pandemic's effects remains uncertain.
+It will depend on factors such as the length of time the pandemic; the impact of variants that may emerge and the efficacy of the COVID-19 vaccines against those variants; the response by governmental bodies to reinstate mandated business closures, orders to "shelter in place," and travel and transportation restrictions in the event of additional surges; the impact of the pandemic on the economy and consumer behavior, including the impacts of any recession or inflationary pressures resulting from the pandemic; and the effect on our clients, employees, vendors, and other partners.
 For example, we continue to work with our vendors to minimize inventory disruptions, but future delays and supply constraints may negatively affect our ability to obtain and manage inventory.
 We have experienced shipping delays to and from our customers as a result of our shipping vendors' challenges fulfilling higher eCommerce shipping demand, which has impacted our results of operations.
-We also have been affected by, and expect to continue to be affected by, COVID-related freight delays and difficulties sourcing materials.
+We also have been affected by, and may continue to be affected by, COVID-related freight delays and difficulties sourcing materials.
 Additionally, we may be negatively impacted if consumers shift back to traditional brick-and-mortar apparel retailers following the pandemic.